minetest-mirrors/mobs_monster/readme.md

 Tree Monster

 - Found atop tree's at night time they drop down and look for food in the form of players and animals.
-Can drop saplings and sometimes an apple or three.
+Can drop saplings and sometimes an apple or three depending on type.
+Also note that green tree creepers exist and sometimes go boom.

 Land Guard